How do bucket toilets work?

 - no lid

 If you want a more permanent solution, then you can build your own composting toilet.
 These are much more comfortable than the buckets because you can use a standard toilet seat.
 They also look better and are a lot sturdier.

 If you’re installing the toilet in a small space, then I recommend going for a seat with a soft close lid.
 That way, if someone goes to the bathroom in the middle of the night, they won’t wake everyone else up.

 There are multiple different ways to go about building your toilet but most start with the same basic idea – to build a box around your bucket.

-A plastic bucket is the easiest and most reliable way to store human waste before you take it to the compost pile, so they’re still heavily utilised even in DIY versions.
-Therefore, the way you use these toilets is very similar to the bucket method we outlined above.
+A plastic bucket is the easiest and most reliable way to store human waste before you take it to the compost pile, so they’re still heavily utilized even in DIY versions.
+Therefore, the way you use these toilets is very similar to the bucket method I outlined above.
 They’re just a bit more jazzed up.

 Creating a urine diverter can be as simple as attaching a piece of plastic to the underside of the toilet lid, which leads the liquid waste into a different container.
 Because you’re collecting the urine separately, this allows you to make use of it as a fertilizer.